3rd Step to Healing Childhood Emotional Neglect

 Childhood Emotional Neglect, or “CEN” for short, is a term that was coined by Dr. Karyl McBride.
 It’s the emotional neglect of children that occurs in families where at least one parent is emotionally unavailable due to their own unresolved childhood trauma and/or addiction issues.

-If this is the first page on my website that you’ve landed on – I’d really suggest that you do my Quiz and read the 1st and 2nd steps for healing Childhood Emotional Neglect first.
+If this is the first page on my website that you’ve landed on – I’d really suggest read the 1st and 2nd steps for healing Childhood Emotional Neglect first.
 The order of the steps mightn’t make sense to you but I’ve worked with heaps of people and this is how we see real change.

 This step requires a piece of paper and a pen and some time to yourself.
 We talked about prioritising yourself in step 2 – count this as some time where you will be doing just that.